I wanted to make my Thyroid Pharmacist community aware of a recent development regarding thyroid medications.

 Dear [Senator’s Name],

-I am writing to express my concern about the FDA’s actions to regulate animal-derived thyroid medications.
+I am writing to express my concern about the FDA’s stated intention to take action to take action against animal-derived thyroid medications.
 As a patient who relies on these medications, I have seen a significant improvement in my health when synthetic options have not worked.
 [Can add own experience here].
 These treatments are vital to my well-being, and I believe their removal would have a detrimental effect on many individuals.

 I urge you to advocate for the preservation of access to these life-changing medications while FDA approved options are being pursued.
 Thank you for your attention to this matter.